Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2020-03-01-preview/types.md

 ## TableProperties
 ### Properties
-* **retentionInDays**: int: The data table data retention in days, between 30 and 730.
+* **retentionInDays**: int {minValue: 30, maxValue: 730}: The data table data retention in days, between 30 and 730.
 Setting this property to null will default to the workspace retention.

 ## Tag
 ### Properties